Phase 3: Cloud Platform fundamentals

 How to break down this phase

-I would suggest spending time on these three topics and this timeline:
+I would suggest spending time on these two topics and this timeline:

 |2||Cloud Resume Challenge|

 Of course feel free to spend as much time as you'd like, people have asked for a timeline and breakdown so I've added it.